autoplot/documentation/javadoc/org/das2/client/DasServer.DataSrcListItem.md

+# org.das2.client.DasServer.DataSrcListItem

-# org.das2.client.DasServer.DataSrcListItemClass to represent know information about an item in a list of data sources.
+Class to represent know information about an item in a list of data sources.

-DataSrcListItem( boolean bDirectory, String sName, String sDesc ) Create a data source item with a description string
+# DataSrcListItem( boolean bDirectory, String sName, String sDesc )
+Create a data source item with a description string

 ***